 The principles of xeriscaping go beyond plant selection to include design, soil care, irrigation, and maintenance.
 Although your plant selection is site-specific, smart design strategies will work in a variety of situations.
 Place plants with similar requirements together so that any supplemental watering can be concentrated in fewer areas.
 Hardscaping can be used to direct stormwater to planted areas as well.
 Careful placement of rocks and decorative features, as well as some plant combinations, can create windbreaks and shading to develop microclimates that support plant growth with less water.
 In most cases, it is not possible to maintain a lawn without supplemental water.
 So no matter what climate you live in, xeriscaping requires you to eliminate lawn.
 However, it is not always necessary to replace your entire landscape – incremental change can be the best choice.

-To learn more about xeriscaping, books like the Xeriscape Handbook and Xeriscape Gardening for Starters are helpful resources.
+To learn more about xeriscaping, books like the Xeriscape Handbook and Xeriscape Plant Guide are helpful resources.
 You can also check your local municipality’s website and county extension office for the specific plants and techniques that work best where you live.